tadejsv/dev-container-repo/README.md

 ## Quickstart: remote

 This instructions are for the following scenario: your files and credentials are on a remote **host** machine (such as an AWS server, desktop workstation), and the only use of your **local** machine is to connect to the host.
+It is required that you have **the same username** on both local and host machine.

+> The same username is required, because in `docker-compose.yml` the image create will get tagged with your username.
+This enables multiple users on the same machine to use development containers, as each user will have a separate container running.

 First, you need to set the `docker.host` setting in VSCode on your local machine to point at your host machine - see [here](https://code.visualstudio.com/docs/remote/containers-advanced#_a-basic-remote-example) for instructions.
 Next, open the repository on the host machine (you can do that through SSH), and spin up docker compose there using